How Formula 1 Social Media Teams Work: A Guide for Brands

 Scene-setting content showing the host city, the circuit and life inside the paddock

-Media day coverage, social and content teams may have a short window to film content with drivers: capturing interviews, challenges or evergreen content that can be used later in the season
+Media day, social and content teams may have a short window to film content with drivers: capturing interviews, challenges or evergreen content that can be used later in the season

 Behind-the-scenes moments from the garage and paddock as the team prepares for the weekend